savely-krasovsky/waybar-updates/README.md

+# waybar-updates

-# Waybar module to check Arch updates
+Tiny Waybar module to check Arch Linux updates from official repositories and AUR.

 ## Features
 - Sends notifications about updates.
 - Supports GNU gettext localization (contribute new po-files!)
+- Checks updates from AUR using Aurweb RPC, so works independently.
 - Shows updates in the tooltip.
-- Checks updates from AUR using `yay`.
 - Supports two states: `pending-updates` and `updated` to use different icons or hide module.
 - Uses infinite loop to supply Waybar JSON updates.
 - Updates status every 6 seconds without using network.